On the Completeness and Complexity of the Lifted Dynamic Junction Tree Algorithm

 \section{Conclusion}

-In this paper, we present completeness and complexity analysis for \ac{ldjt}.
-To the best of our knowledge, this is the first such analysis for a temporal lifted inference algorithm.
-We show that treating time as a first class citizen, \ac{ldjt} uses temporal conditional independences, which induces restrictions on the elimination order.
+In this paper, we present completeness and complexity results for \ac{ldjt}.
+To the best of our knowledge, this is the first such analysis for a temporal lifted inference algorithm. \ac{ldjt} uses temporal conditional independences, which induces restrictions on the elimination order.
 Based on these restrictions, we show that an adjustment in necessary and prove a sufficient adjustment to the classes of liftable models w.r.t.\ completeness for static lifted inference algorithms.
 We only have to exclude one special case in the inter-slice parfactors.
 Thereby, we show that \ac{ldjt} can guarantee a lifted solution for many models and thereby compute solutions in a reasonable time.
 For nearly all (realistic) scenarios, \ac{ldjt} has a complexity linear to the maximum number of time steps, which is the desired behaviour for an exact temporal inference algorithm.
 Additionally, we also show how crucial lifting is for exact temporal inference.
 Here, even without counting, the lifted width is much smaller compared to the treewidth.
 For static algorithms, without counting, the lifted width is equal to the treewidth.
 With recent advances in preserving lifted models over time \citep{GehMoBr20}, \ac{ldjt} preserves the advantages of lifting while answering conditioning queries, i.e., incorporating evidence.

-Knowing the benefits of a lifted temporal inference algorithm, next steps contain investigating how other sequential problems can benefit from lifting.
+Knowing the benefits of a lifted temporal inference algorithm, the next steps contain investigating how other sequential problems such as decision making can benefit from lifting.
 Further, we want to find an approach to generalise counting even further to make \ac{ldjt} complete for $FO^2$.

 In this appendix, we try to compile all cited definitions, operators, and algorithms, as a service for the reviewers to have everything in one place.
 As this appendix is solely a composition of previously published work, we often just copy the text verbatim from the corresponding papers to not alter their meaning.